rapidsai/docs/install/install.md

  **Note**: RAPIDS is tested with and officially supports the versions listed above.
 Newer CUDA and driver versions may also work with RAPIDS.
 See [CUDA compatibility](https://docs.nvidia.com/deploy/cuda-compatibility/index.html) for details.

- **Note**: Docker and Conda CUDA 11.x installations function as expected on a CUDA 12.x machine. pip installations require using the matching wheel to the system's installed CUDA.
-For CUDA 11.x machines, install the <code>-cu11</code> wheels, and for CUDA 12.x machines install the <code>-cu12</code> wheels.
+ **Note**: RAPIDS Docker and Conda CUDA 11 environments function as expected on a system with a CUDA 12 driver and they include their own toolkit. pip installations require using the matching wheel to the system's installed CUDA toolkit.
+For CUDA 11 toolkits, install the <code>-cu11</code> wheels, and for CUDA 12 tookits install the <code>-cu12</code> wheels.
+If your installation has a CUDA 12 driver but a CUDA 11 toolkit, use the <code>-cu11</code> wheels.

 <br/>
 <div id="system-recommendations"></div>